NSombekke/DL2-GVP/Blogpost.md

 **Area Under the Receiver Operating Characteristic Curve (AUROC) -** AUROC is a commonly used evaluation metric in machine learning for binary classification problems.
 It quantifies the performance of a classifier by measuring the trade-off between its true positive rate (sensitivity) and false positive rate (1 - specificity) across different classification thresholds.
 The AUROC value ranges between 0 and 1, with a higher value indicating better classifier performance, where an AUROC of 0.5 suggests a random classifier and an AUROC of 1 represents a perfect classifier.

+**Area Under the Precision-Recall Curve (AUPRC)** AUPRC, is another evaluation metric commonly used in binary classification problems.
+It assesses the trade-off between precision and recall across various classification thresholds.
+The precision-recall curve plots precision (the fraction of correctly predicted positive instances) against recall (the fraction of actual positive instances correctly predicted).
+A higher AUPRC indicates better classifier performance, with an AUPRC of 0 representing a random classifier and an AUPRC of 1 representing a perfect classifier.
+Compared to AUROC, AUPRC is especially useful when dealing with imbalanced datasets where the positive class is rare.

 **Accuracy -**
 Accuracy is a common evaluation metric used in classification tasks to measure the overall correctness of predictions made by a classifier.
 It calculates the proportion of correct predictions out of the total number of predictions.
 It is a simple and intuitive metric, but it may not be suitable for imbalanced datasets where the class distribution is skewed.
 Nonetheless, a higher accuracy score indicates better performance, with 100% accuracy representing a perfect classifier.
 It is calculated as follows: $$\text{Accuracy} = \frac{\text{Number of Correct Predictions}}{\text{Total Number of Predictions}}$$